randy-tarasevich/personal-wiki/README.md

 ## 🆕 Recent Updates

+- **Fixed Routing** to show landing page at root URL instead of login page
 - **Rebranded** from "Personal Wiki" to "MyNotes" for better clarity
 - **Enhanced Accessibility** with WCAG AA compliance and screen reader support
 - **Improved Dark Mode** with proper text contrast and visibility